Texturing through time: from miniatures to Mari

 Mari also includes a sponge brush to mimic the physical technique of using a sponge and paint to create dirt textures on a model.

-Production-proven, Mari was used on 2009’s ground-breaking Avatar, whose textures had to look flawless to hold up to 3D viewing from audiences—one of the first of its kind to venture into the third dimension.
+Production-proven, Mari was used on 2009’s ground-breaking Avatar, in which the textures had to look flawless to hold up to 3D viewing from audiences.

 Containing such a rich and varied set of assets meant that texture played a critical part in the film.
-68 unique creatures were created using texture variations from 23 hero models.
-483 hero plant assets were also created to bring the world’s rich flora and foliage to life.
-Coupled with geometry modifications and different textures, all-in-all the team ended up with 3,000 possible variations to use.
+The team created 68 unique creatures using texture variations from 23 hero models.
+A staggering 483 hero plant assets were also created to bring the world’s rich flora and foliage to life.
+Coupled with geometry modifications and different textures, the team ended up with 3,000 possible variations to use.

-The 20th Century miniature technique has endured to this day—and there’s little wonder why.
-As physical objects, a lot of the believability behind miniatures comes from the fact that you can pick them up, touch them and experience them as existing within the space.
+The 20th Century miniature technique has endured to this day, and there’s little wonder why.
+As physical objects, a lot of the believability behind miniatures comes from the fact that you can pick them up, touch them, and experience them as existing within the space.
 3D texturing often tries to emulate this but can be used to emphasise and enable the miniature.
-If a camera pans through the miniature of Hogwarts, for example, at a certain point those hand painted real life details won't be high enough quality to remain believably a real stone castle.
-At this point, Mari or another texturing DCC is going to take over and start doing the heavy lifting for you, to make sure that your close ups look and feel as balanced as the establishing shots.
+If a camera pans through the miniature of Hogwarts, for example, at a certain point those hand-painted real-life details won't be high enough quality to remain believable as part of a real stone castle.
+At this point, Mari or another texturing DCC is going to take over and start doing the heavy lifting for you, to make sure that your close-ups look and feel as balanced as the establishing shots.

-As such, often there is a perfect marriage between practical effects and digital effects supported by texturing in DCCs which produce the perfect end result, taking textures to a new level of realism and convincing audiences that what they’re seeing is real.
+As such, often there's a perfect marriage between practical effects and digital effects supported by texturing in DCCs which produce the perfect end result, taking textures to a new level of realism and convincing audiences that what they’re seeing is real.